Cerebral Infarction Definition

 A hemorrhagic conversion or transformation often complicates a cerebral infarction/ischemic stroke.
 This is due to many different causes one of which is tPA administration for treatment of the cerebral infarction/ischemic stroke.
 Codes from Categories I60-, I61-, and I62- would be reported for the intracerebral, intracranial, or subarachnoid hemorrhage identified.
 Again, it is pertinent to review the medical record documentation to ensure that the most specific site of hemorrhage is coded.

 Both the cerebral infarction (be sure and look for specificity in the diagnosis) and the cerebral hemorrhage should be reported when present.
-There are no Excludes1 notes when reporting codes for both of these conditions.
+There are no Excludes1 notes when reporting codes for both these conditions.
 There are also many AHA Coding Clinics that advise both codes should be reported.

 AHA Coding Clinic, Second Quarter 2017, Page: 9-10